Skip to Content

 Recipes like pan-fried hake with chorizo, my fancy sea bass curry, baked hake with romesco sauce, a show-stopping pan-fried halibut with clams and my delicious sea bream fillet with a lemon parsley crumb are real stunners that are deceptively simple.

-You do of course have to be careful not to overcook and get your heat right, and you certainly can’t walk away and read a book.
+You do, of course, have to be careful not to overcook and get your heat right, and you certainly can't walk away and read a book.

 But this delicious piece of fish cooks in around 10 minutes and takes maybe 5 to prepare for the uninitiated.
 Even less once you have done it once or twice.